Get

 6. Find a Middle Ground

-Remember that some cats are clingy or demanding because they feel insecure.
-Though it can be frustrating, be patient with your cat and find a way to compromise.
-A few small changes could make a world of difference.
+“Remember, some cats are naturally more clingy or demanding as part of their innate way of bonding with you, while others may act this way because they feel insecure.
+Although it can be frustrating at times, try to be patient with your cat and find a way to compromise.
+Even a few small changes can make a significant difference.”

 For example, if your cat won’t eat unless you’re there with them, schedule a few minutes to accompany your cat while they chow down.
 If they constantly seek your attention while you’re working from home, schedule a quick play session before you start work.